Discover how to impress—or totally blow it—in seconds.

 A simple way to do this is to make sure you’re asking questions rather than talking about yourself.

-People love to talk about themselves.
 By asking questions, you provide a structured and valid forum for them to do just that.
-At the end of a 10 minute chat, your conversational counterpart walks away feeling great about his or herself–and that internal feeling will result in an outward positive feeling about you.
+At the end of a 10-minute chat, your conversational counterpart walks away feeling great about his or herself–and that internal feeling will result in an outward positive feeling about you.

 In addition to asking questions, be memorable when you need to answer those that are put to you.
 When filling out a résumé, it’s not just the best credentials that lead to an interview, but also the most memorable responses.

 For example, I have a great friend named Josh, whose stacked resumé includes everything from playing semi-professional soccer to working in a cancer research facility to completing his MBA at one of the most prestigious business schools in the country.
 But when he goes in for job interviews, the first question he’s asked is not about any of that.
 Instead, he gets asked about whiskey.